Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In their previous 10 games with a total, the Dodgers and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 contests, the Dodgers were underdogs just once and were winners in that contest.

+- When it comes to the total, the Dodgers and their foes are 6-4-0 in their previous 10 contests.

-- The last 10 Dodgers games have not had a runline posted by oddsmakers.
+- The Dodgers' previous 10 matchups have not had a runline posted by oddsmakers.

 Dodgers Betting Records & Stats

-- The Dodgers have split the two games they have played as underdogs this season.
+- The Dodgers have been chosen as underdogs in three games this year and have walked away with the win two times (66.7%) in those games.

-- Los Angeles has played as an underdog of +105 or more once this season and lost that game.
+- Los Angeles has played as an underdog of -105 or more twice this season and split those games.

-- The Dodgers have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Dodgers have a 51.2% chance of walking away with the win.

-- Los Angeles and its opponents have gone over the total this season in 19 of its 33 opportunities.
+- So far this season, Los Angeles and its opponents have hit the over in 19 of its 34 games with a total.

 - The Dodgers have played just one game with a spread this season and did not cover in that contest.